Mary Ramsey Wood

-Mary Ramsey Wood aka Mary Ramsey Lemons Wood (May 20, 1787/circa 1810 (disputed) – January 1, 1908) was an American pioneer known as the "Mother Queen of Oregon".
-She was reported to be the oldest living person in the United States when she died, supposedly at the age of 120.
-It is said she traveled to the Oregon Territory across the Oregon Trail at the age of 66.
+Mary Ramsey Wood, also known as Mary Ramsey Lemons Wood (May 20, 1787/circa 1810 (disputed) – January 1, 1908), was an American pioneer known as the "Mother Queen of Oregon".
+She was reported to be the oldest living person in the United States when she died, supposedly aged 120.
+It is said she traveled to the Oregon Territory across the Oregon Trail aged 66.
 There is evidence this age claim was inaccurate or exaggerated, however, and she may have been between 96 and 98 when she died.

 Biography

-According to obituaries published in 1908, Mary Ramsey was born on May 20, 1787 on a farm near Knoxville, Tennessee.
+According to obituaries published in 1908, Mary Ramsey was born on May 20, 1787, on a farm near Knoxville, Tennessee.
 The child of brickmaker Richard Ramsey and his wife, Catherine (née Gann), Mary Ramsey grew up in Tennessee.
 Her parents were born in England and immigrated to North America after they were married.
 In the American Colonies, they settled in Tennessee and raised ten children.
 Mary was the sixth child.
 Ramsey's mother was reported to have lived to the age of 110, and her father had died just a few years before his wife.
 Richard Ramsey built the first brick home in Knoxville, and the family was wealthy and owned slaves.
 In her early years Mary Ramsey danced with General Andrew Jackson, for whom her father fought in the War of 1812.

-At the age of 12, Ramsey joined the Methodist church, and in 1804 she married Jacob Lemons in Tennessee.
+Aged 12, Ramsey joined the Methodist church, and in 1804 she married Jacob Lemons in Tennessee.
 The couple would raise four children on their farm in that state.
 The children were Mary Jane Lemons (1806–1904), Isaac Lemons (1809–1866), Nancy Ellen Lemons Bullock (1816–1868), and Catherine Bridgette Lemons Southworth Smith Reynolds (1830–1909).
 In 1837, the family moved to Alabama followed by Georgia the next year.
 In 1839, Jacob died, and in 1849 Mary Lemons moved to Missouri.

 Lemons moved to the Oregon Territory with her daughters Nancy and Catherine and their families in 1852.
 The family brought 12 slaves with them to Oregon.
-Wood rode her horse Martha Washington Pioneer the entire journey along the Oregon Trail at the age of 66, and as a midwife she delivered at least one baby during the trip.
+Wood rode her horse Martha Washington Pioneer the entire journey along the Oregon Trail aged 66, and as a midwife she delivered at least one baby during the trip.
 The family arrived in Oregon in 1853, and settled in Washington County at Hillsboro in the Tualatin Valley.
 She married John Wood on May 28, 1854, in Hillsboro.
 He built the first frame hotel in Hillsboro, the Commercial Hotel, in which Mary tended bar at the in-house saloon.